-“Climate change” is a phrase you have probably heard people talk about multiple times in your life.
+“Climate change” is a phrase you have probably heard multiple times in your life.
 But what exactly does it mean?

 To know that, you first need to know the difference between “weather” and “climate”